Keyfactor/digicert-certcentral-caplugin/README.md

-## Support for digicert-certcentral-caplugin
+## Support for DigiCert CertCentral AnyCA REST Gateway Plugin

-digicert-certcentral-caplugin is supported by Keyfactor for Keyfactor customers.
+DigiCert CertCentral AnyCA REST Gateway Plugin is supported by Keyfactor for Keyfactor customers.
 If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.